jprknight/Office365FiddlerExtension/README.md

 * **Response Inspector Tab** - Look for Session Analysis, for helpful information on any given session.
 * **Office 365 Menu** - Turn off/on extension features.
 ### Session Columns
+Columns are added into the session view on the left side of Fiddler, scroll the view to the right if you don't immediately see them.
+Re-order the columns to your preferences.
 * **Elapsed Time** - The roundtrip time for the request/response.
 * **Response Server** - What kind of device / server responded to the request.
 * **Session Type** - What kind of session was detected.